dbdesign-students-spring2024/7-web-app-beaverjuly/README.md

 http://i6.cims.nyu.edu/~jy3813/7-web-app-beaverjuly/flask.cgi
 sftp://i6.cims.nyu.edu/home/jy3813/public_html/7-web-app-beaverjuly/flask.cgi

+### Identification of Error in Hosting on NYU i6:
+The version of Python I have on the i6 server is Python 2.7.5; while the Python version I have on my local machine is Python 3.11.6.
+This causes a syntax error that keeps occuring in the i6 server, while running fine in my local environment.

 ## Functionality Description

 This application includes several routes that manage user sessions, profiles, and interactive content creation.
 Below is a detailed description of each route: